 “The delinquency rate naturally reduces when there is finally a consequence for not doing what one is supposed to be doing,” explained Strauser.

-CredHub also goes above and beyond by impacting credit scores for previous tenants who still have an outstanding balance with the property.
+CredHub also goes above and beyond by impacting credit scores for previous residents who still have an outstanding balance with the property.

 “Impacting their credit for balances owed has a way of motivating people to pay outstanding expenses to remove it from their credit report,” said Strauser.